NIR filter transformations across the HR diagram: JWST, Roman, and Euclid: Introduction

 Unlike their ground-based counterparts, spaceborne observatories are not constrained by atmospheric transmission windows, and may access the full range of NIR wavelengths.
-This can result in substantially greater variations than expected between bandpasses that nominally correspond to the same ground-based filter. \Euclid and \Roman specifically are optimized for continuous wavelength coverage, in part for SED reconstruction and photometric redshift measurement.
+This can result in substantially greater variations than expected between bandpasses that nominally correspond to the same ground-based filter. \Euclid and \Roman specifically are optimized for continuous wavelength coverage, in part for spectral energy distribution (SED) reconstruction and photometric redshift measurement.
 This is illustrated in \autoref{fig:throughputs}, which compares throughput curves for all the facilities we consider in this paper.

-This paper is a companion to \citet{2023AJ....166..236D}, which focused on transformations between WFC3/IR and 2MASS.
+This paper is a companion to \citet{2023AJ....166..236D}, which focused on transformations between the infrared channel of \HST's Wide Field Camera 3 (WFC3/IR) and the Two Micron All Sky Survey (2MASS).
 Here we extend the methods and data presented there to newer and upcoming missions, for which interest in joint calibration is high \citep[e.g.][]{2020arXiv200810663C, 2021arXiv210401199R, 2021EPSC...15..298B}. \autoref{sec:obs} gives an overview of our data and methods.
 We present the resulting transformations in \autoref{sec:res}, and use them to make predictions for the tip of the red giant branch in \JWST, \Roman, and \Euclid filters.
 We consider optimal filter combinations for various stellar populations applications in \autoref{sec:disc}, and discuss conclusions and future work in \autoref{sec:conc}.